-MOFD has an annual budget of almost \$19 million for the 19 firefighters on each shift.
-One million dollars per firefighter.
-Without any frame of reference, this is a meaningless number.
-It is obviously a lot of money; a budget exceeding the budgets of Orinda and Moraga combined (and the Task Force is unaware of any other community that spends over half of its resources on emergency services.)
+MOFD has an annual budget of almost \$19 million for the 19 firefighters on each shift -- \$1 million per firefighter.
+This exceeds the budgets of Orinda and Moraga combined (and the Task Force is unaware of any other community that spends over half of its resources on emergency services.)
 However, we do have a "spread out" community which requires more service providers than most to attempt to give the community appropriate response times.

 But how did so much money get directed to MOFD?
 Was this the community's plan?
-The Task Force notes that in the 15 years since the District was conceived, the property tax revenues allocated to emergency services have increased from \$7.6 million in 1997 to \$16.3 million in 2012.
-That is a 5.2% annual increase; almost twice the rate of inflation in that time period.
-If we had held expenses to inflation, the MOFD tax bill would be \$11.4 million today and we would have \$5 million to spend on infrastructure needs.
-But we have not and MOFD has figured out how to spend it all and, as will be discussed, also built up tens if not hundreds of millions of dollars of unfunded liabilities on top of that.
+The Task Force notes that in the 15 years since the District was conceived, property tax revenues allocated to emergency services have increased from \$7.6 million in 1997 to \$16.3 million in 2012.
+That is a 5.2 percent annual increase, almost twice the rate of inflation in that time period.
+If we had held expenses to the rate of inflation, the MOFD tax bill would be \$11.4 million today and we would have \$5 million to spend on infrastructure needs.
+But such is not the case, and MOFD has figured out how to spend it all.
+Moreover, it has accumulated millions of dollars of unfunded liabilities.

-The community needs to start paying more attention to our emergency services provider.
-Both Orinda and Moraga need to be more actively involved.
-Their councils effectively formed MOFD by recommending that action to the voters in 1997.
+The community needs to exert more rigorous oversight of its emergency services provider.
+Orinda and Moraga effectively formed MOFD by recommending that action to voters in 1997.
 They could have brought the fire department "in house" or been more active in the process by forming a Joint Powers Authority as opposed to handing the responsibility to an independent agency.
-But they still own the responsibility of confirming that their residents are getting, and will continue to receive, emergency services.
-Based on what the Task Force has discovered regarding MOFD's response times and long term liabilities, none of this is a given.

-In analyzing MOFD's long range financial projections, and coupling this with projections of MOFD's employee benefit liabilities, the Task Force believes that some very hard decisions are going to have to be made; and should be made soon.
-These are community decisions, not just MOFD's.
-The longer we wait, the worse the problem will get.
+But they still own the responsibility of confirming that residents are getting, and will continue to receive, adequate and cost-efficient emergency services.
+Based on what the Task Force has discovered , none of this is a given.
+In analyzing MOFD's long-range financial projections with projections of MOFD's employee benefit liabilities, the Task Force believes some very hard decisions are in order, and soon.
+These need to be community decisions, not just MOFD's.
+The longer the delay, the worse the problem will become and the greater the liability will increase.